JainUtkarsh18/Movie_Rating_Prediction_System_Using_CNN/README.md

 # Movie_Rating_Prediction_System_Using_CNN
 This project is basic implementation of CNN using databsets and tags for the prediction of rating.
-This model can also be used for the training of the other events as well.